The radiation field on product cones: The operators and

-In the main propagation result of Section~\ref{sec:prop-sing}, we require a small amount of the edge calculus machinery (namely, the bundles and the differential operators) introduced by Mazzeo~\cite{Mazzeo:1991}.
+We now aim to describe set of broken bicharacteristics along which singularities may propagate.
+Perhaps the shortest path to their characterization involves the \emph{edge cotangent bundle}, which we describe shortly.
+Moreover, the propagation arguments in the bulk spacetime $M$ in Section~\ref{sec:prop-sing-bulk} require commuting $\bl$-pseudodifferential operators through the differential operators naturally associated to the conic metric.
+It is therefore convenient to introduce a small amount of the edge calculus machinery (namely, the bundles and the differential operators) introduced by Mazzeo~\cite{rafe1991elliptic}.
 We specialize our description to the specific setting in which we work, though the calculus applies in much more general settings.
-For a more detailed description, we refer the reader to Mazzeo~\cite{Mazzeo:1991}.
-In an abuse of notation, we use the term ``edge'' to refer to objects that behave as edge objects near $\cf$ and as $\bl$-objects at $\mf$.
+In an abuse of notation, we use the term ``edge'' to refer to objects that behave as edge objects at $\cf$ and as $\bl$-objects at $\mf$.
+The reader wishing to skip this section need only note that the space of edge differential operators $\Diffe^{*}$ and the compressed characteristic set $\Sigmadot$ are referred to later.

-Our use of the edge machinery is limited to a neighborhood of the boundary hypersurface $\cf$ corresponding to the conic singularities.
-This boundary hypersurface is the total space of a (trivial) fiber bundle:
+Our use of the edge machinery is limited to a neighborhood of the boundary hypersurface $\cf$ corresponding to the conic singularity.
+This boundary hypersurface is the total space of a trivial fiber bundle:

-Here $I$ is a compactification of $\reals$; $t$ is locally a coordinate on the interior of $I$, while $\rho$ provides a coordinate near the boundary of $I$.
+Here $I$ is a compactification of $\reals$ to an interval; $t$ is locally a coordinate on the interior of $I$ while $\rho$ provides a coordinate near each endpoint of $I$.

-The set of edge-vector fields, denoted $\Ve$, consists of those $\bl$-vector fields tangent to the leaves of the fibration.
-In local coordinates $(\rho, x, z)$, where $x$ is the boundary defining function for $\cf$ and $z$ is a coordinate along $Z$, $\mathcal{V}_{\el}$ is spanned over $C^{\infty}$ by
+The set of edge-vector fields, typically denoted $\mathcal{V}_{\e}$, consists of those $\bl$-vector fields that are tangent to the leaves of the fibration.
+In local coordinates $(\rho, x, z)$ where $x$ is the boundary defining function for $\cf$ and $z$ is a coordinate along $Z$, $\mathcal{V}_{\e}$ is spanned over $C^{\infty}$ by

-The Lie algebra $\mathcal{V}_{\el}$ is the space of smooth sections of a vector bundle (called the $\el$-tangent bundle) $\Te M$ over $M$.\footnote{Strictly speaking, as a global object we are considering a mixed edge-$\bl$-tangent bundle, but our results are essentially local so we do not stress this point.}
+The Lie algebra $\mathcal{V}_{\e}$ is the space of smooth sections of a vector bundle (called the $\e$-tangent bundle) $\Te M$ over $M$.\footnote{Strictly speaking, as a global object, we are considering a mixed edge-$\bl$-tangent bundle, but our arguments are essentially local so we do not stress this point.} Its dual is the $\e$-cotangent bundle $\Testar M$.

-We let $\Diffe^{*}(M)$ denote the universal enveloping algebra of $\Ve (M)$.
-An element $A\in \Diffe^{m}(M)$ near $\cf \cap \mf$ has the form
+We let $\Diffe^{*}(M)$ denote the universal enveloping algebra of $\mathcal{V}_{e}(M)$.
+An element $A\in \Diffe^{m}(M)$ near $\mf \cap \cf$ has the form

-where the $a_{jk\beta}$ are smooth on $M$.
-In region III above, the wave operator is an element of $\rho^{2}x^{-2}\Diffe^{2}(M)$; this relationship is exploited below in Section~\ref{sec:prop-sing}.
+where the $a_{jk\alpha}$ are smooth on $M$.
+The operator $L$ is an element of $x^{-2}\Diffe^{2}(M)$; this relationship is exploited below in Section~\ref{sec:prop-sing-bulk}.